-The Florida Department of Health in Collier County (DOH-Collier) is advising the public not to enter the water due to the possible increase of water-borne illness.
-Water quality has been affected by Hurricane Ian.
+NAPLES — The Florida Department of Health in Collier County (DOH-Collier) is advising the public not to enter the water due to the possible increased risk of water-borne illness.
+Water quality has been affected by Hurricane Idalia.
 Swimming is not recommended.

-Heavy winds and rain have negatively impacted all coastal waters.
+Heavy winds and rain can negatively impact coastal waters.
 Excessive amounts of rain and storm surge can increase the levels of harmful bacteria in these waters.
 The sources of the bacteria can vary and include failing septic systems, sewer line breaks, overflowing manholes, and wildlife.

 Residents and visitors should avoid swimming in coastal waters until bacterial testing indicates sample results within the state and Environmental Protection Agency’s (EPA) standards.
-Testing will begin as soon as conditions are safe and areas are accessible.
+Testing will begin as soon as conditions are safe, and areas are accessible.
+Test results can be accessed at the Florida Department of Health Healthy Beaches website: floridahealth.gov/environmental-health/beach-water-

 • Been cleared of debris